 Alternatively, you can select the Manual option and finely Suppress Noise, Remove Blur and then turn Face Refinement on or off.

-Face Refinement is a powerful tool that’s best used for a portrait phots that you’re wanting to scale up significantly.
+Face Refinement is a powerful tool that’s best used for portrait photos that you’re wanting to scale up significantly.
 This does a great job of minimising distortion.
-Just keep in mind that on your screen it may not look perfect but when you print out at large scale it will look crisp.
+Just keep in mind that on your screen it may not look perfect but when you print it out at a large scale it will look crisp.

 As you make changes to the image, the software will constantly update the preview.
 With the original and preview side by side, you can compare them.